matthew-pisano/LLMRetrieval/README.md

 This project requires several dependencies before it is ready to run:

+* The Solr and Trec-eval programs in the directory or otherwise globally accessible.
 * A valid Python 3 environment with the packages from the [requirements.txt](requirements.txt) file installed.
   * This should ideally be Python 3.10 or above, but older versions may still work.
 * A valid OpenAI account is needed to make API calls to GPT.